JulianSchubel/config_parser/README.md

 # Config Parser

-A library to deserialize a configuration file conforming to the below:
+A library to deserialize a configuration file as per the below rules:

 > Leading whitespace in a line is ignored.
 All other whitespace is considered as part of the section heading, key, or value.
 > Section headings are text from an initial '[' to a ']'.
 Any other characters after the closing bracket will be ignored.